roangelo.net

 - The Fallacy (false presumption) of the Frameless Picture

-- 'The grass is green really' (Russell).
+- 'Grass is really green' (Russell).
 Eyes and Language

 - Kant: Categories of Thought and Reality